d3xter/GoPasswordCreator/README.markdown

 - **special**	Use special characters (like '-')
 - **own**	Takes a custom string that contains characters to use

+'all', 'alphanum', 'lower', 'upper', 'numbers', and 'special' may be followed by '=f' to nullify that character set.

 Options
 =======